sollapse/opo_dwc3_otg/README.md

 # opo_dwc3_otg
 ACA mode hack for Oneplus One's DWC3 usb driver

 A mod for the Oneplus One DWC3 otg module.
-This allows for charging and host mode simultaneously.
-Highly inspired by Ziddey's msm_otg mod for the Nexus 4/7 (2013).
+This allows for charging and host mode simultaneously, inspired by Ziddey's msm_otg mod for the Nexus 4/7 (2013) (https://github.com/ziddey/mako/commits/nightlies-4.3-JSS).
 Functionality was ported over from his kernel hack to the DWC3 USB driver which now handles the MSM8974 USB controller.

 The hack works through setting a custom module parameter I've added to allow 'ACA' host mode.
 This flag effectively turns on ID_A host mode while disabling VBUS power going to the hosted device.
 I've uploaded the modded dwc3_otg.c file that you can replace in your Oneplus One(bacon) kernel source of choice.
 It'll be located in the drivers/usb/dwc3/ directory.
 I've also uploaded my personal kernel image with this hack built on top of Franco's kernel (https://github.com/franciscofranco/one_plus_one).
 It also has other modules built into it, mainly DRM/Devtmpfs/Cifs/NFS/NTFS/Alsa Sequencer/Usbip/Binfmt/loadable modules/etc...
 It was compiled with GCC 4.9 NDK version.